PFMC Safeguarding and Child Protection Policy

 A position of trust is one in which an adult holds a position of authority or influence over children by virtue of the work or nature of the activity being undertaken.

 It is important to understand the need for those working in music education and outdoor activities to maintain appropriate boundaries in dealing with children and young people.
 Every activity should be as open as possible, and it is important that no more time should be spent alone with individual students than is necessary.
 If one-to-one teaching takes place it must always be in public rooms.
-Curtains or blinds must be open with doors unlocked and the lights switched on.

-Reporting
+Reporting Abuse

 A disclosure by a child of poor practice/abuse

-A Suspicion that poor practice/abuse may have taken place
+A suspicion that poor practice/abuse may have taken place

 An allegation of poor practice/abuse